Pandalus platyceros: Commercial fisheries

-Culinary Reputation and Global Appeal
+In cuisine

-Spot Prawns are renowned around the world for their flavour, freshness, and quality.
+Spot prawns are renowned around the world for their flavour, freshness, and quality.
 Their meat has a sweet delicate flavour and firm texture.

-They are often sold in Japan as 'Botan Ebi' despite not being one of the 2 traditional domestic shrimp (Toyama ebi and Humpback Shrimp).
-This is because the Spot Prawn is a close relative of domestic Botan ebi and they can only be told apart by examining the head closely.
+They are often sold in Japan as Botan ebi' despite not being one of the 2 traditional domestic shrimp (Toyama ebi and Humpback Shrimp).
+This is because the spot prawn is a close relative of domestic Botan ebi and they can only be told apart by examining the head closely.
 Furthermore, one does not taste better than the other.